mbarre/ticketresto-nc-rest/README.md

 Rest API to get Ticket Restaurant Nouvelle Calédonie account detail.

-This API is deployed on Heroku.
+The service is deployed on Heroku.

 ## Get your balance